Articling & Summer Student Programs

 We hire students in the hopes that they will one day become associate lawyers, not merely as sources of revenue or inexpensive labour.
 Our goal is to provide our students with valuable, well-rounded, practical experience that will assist them in their careers moving forward.

 We typically hire between one and three articling students per year.
 Articles commence either in May or in September based on the needs of the firm and the availability of the student.

-Students in their second year of law school are invited to apply for summer student positions, which run from May through August.
 The firm typically hires one summer student per year.
 Summer students who perform well will generally be invited back as articled students the following year.

 Our Current Students

 Michael Filice completed an Honours Specialization in Political Science at the University of Western Ontario in 2016.
 After delivering mail for a year, he discovered an interest in the law.
 At this time, Michael returned to school and earned his Juris Doctor Degree at Thompson Rivers University in April of 2020.

 Michael summered with Hamilton Duncan from May to August 2019 and looks forward to continuing to sharpen legal skills and gaining invaluable experience.

 Having lived most of his life in Surrey Michael looks forward to putting his skills to the test in a community he cares so much about.

 Olivia completed a Bachelor of Business Administration at Simon Fraser University’s Beedie School of Business, concentrating in Finance and Operations Management.
 She obtained her Juris Doctor degree at the University of British Columbia’s Peter A. Allard School of Law, focusing on Business Law.
 She was involved in several student initiatives, including Pro Bono Students Canada and Legal Education Outreach.
 She also sat on several committees, namely the Law Student Society Executive and the Hoop-Law Charity Basketball Tournament Board.